-Serving up traditional Greek cuisine – homemade with the freshest ingredients – revel in the cozy atmosphere while dining on classics like dolmades (stuffed grape leaves) drenched in rich olive oil, taramasalata (salted and cured cod roe dip), stewed octopus and capers atop fava bean and roasted white eggplant, a rare product of Santorini soil.
+Serving up traditional Greek cuisine – homemade with the freshest ingredients – revel in the cozy atmosphere at The Good Heart while dining on classics like dolmades (stuffed grape leaves) drenched in rich olive oil, taramasalata (salted and cured cod roe dip), stewed octopus and capers atop fava bean and roasted white eggplant, a rare product of Santorini soil.

 My favourite kind of history lesson is the kind that’s on wine and where better to educate myself than in one of the oldest wine-producing regions of the world – Greece!